 The Masters of Bioscience is a two-year program, residential program that includes course work in both technical and business courses as well as a summer internship and the capstone, Teams Masters Project.

-- During the first year in the MBS program, students take a common set of interdisciplinary applications-oriented technical courses, business courses and a bioindustry ethics course.
+- During the first year in the MBS program, students take a common set of core courses that include interdisciplinary applications-oriented technical courses, business courses and a bioindustry ethics course.
+In the second semester of the first year students have the opportunity to take elective courses.

 - Between the first and second years, students participate in a required, paid internship in a bioscience company.
 The summer internship actively engages students in the issues and current techniques associated with particular industry sectors and provides an understanding of the climate and culture of business.
 Students must present an internship poster reviewed by KGI faculty.A summer internship represents approximately 400 hours of work.